Former Northumberland County probation employee pleads guilty to sharing nude photographs with teens

 Zeiders will be sentenced at 9 a.m.
 Sept.
 18 following a background check, according to county records.

-The alleged acts occurred during transportation of these minors and in the parking lot of the county Parents Center in Shamokin Township between June and August 2017, according to the charges filed by Trooper Kevin Kearney, of the state police in Stonington.
+The alleged acts occurred while transporting these minors and in the parking lot of the county Parents Center in Shamokin Township between June and August 2017, according to the charges filed by Trooper Kevin Kearney, of the state police in Stonington.

 Four juveniles were determined to have direct knowledge of the pictures, while six others were aware of the incidents, police said.